allians00758/Dependency-installation-script-for-the-games-Steam-Deck/README.md

 **EN**

-Hello everyone, this script was created for the convenience of installing ready-made, selected libraries for games, and can also delete wine files from prefix, delete prefix from the compatdata directory and clean the shader cache from the shadercache directory.
+Hello everyone, this script was created for the convenience of installing ready-made, selected libraries for games, and can also delete wine files from prefix, delete prefix from the compatdata directory and clean the shadercache from the shadercache directory.

 **Introduction**